Noram Lithium (CVE:NRM) Shares Down 15.4% – Should You Sell?

 Noram Lithium Corp.
-(CVE:NRM – Get Free Report)’s stock price traded down 15.4% during trading on Wednesday .
+(CVE:NRM – Get Free Report)’s share price traded down 15.4% during mid-day trading on Thursday .
 The company traded as low as C$0.11 and last traded at C$0.11.
-172,330 shares were traded during mid-day trading, an increase of 332% from the average session volume of 39,897 shares.
+172,330 shares traded hands during mid-day trading, an increase of 332% from the average session volume of 39,897 shares.
 The stock had previously closed at C$0.13.

 Noram Lithium Corp., through its subsidiary, Green Energy Resources Inc, engages in the acquisition, exploration, and development of mineral exploration properties.
 It holds 100% interests in the Zeus lithium project with 146 placer claims and 136 lode claims covering an area of 1,113 hectares located in Clayton Valley, Nevada, the United States.